wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 - The SDK for developers is quite extensive, and the hurdles for BCI application development are low.

+- The device has CPU in itself, so you can try to implement functionalities of data saving, background processing, and so on.

 &nbsp;

 ### Cons